chakravarty-with-a-v/Instagram-Bot-with-GUI/README.md

 # Instagram-Bot-with-GUI
-The Project uses Selenium and Chrome WebDriver to login to Instagram and do the following :
+The Project uses Selenium and Chrome WebDriver to login to Instagram and do the following : <br />
   (1) Like and Comment on Target Account <br />
   (2) Follow Target Account <br />
   (3) Unfollow Target Account <br />
 The Project uses tkinter for GUI
+# TO RUN THIS PROJECT :

+Download the files and store them in the same folder. <br />
+Make sure to have Chrome Driver installed as per your Chrome VERSION :  link-> https://chromedriver.chromium.org/downloads <br />
+chrome_driver_path should be : file path where you installed chromedriver + "\chromedriver.exe" for **WINDOWS** and simply "\chromedriver" for **Mac** <br />
+EXAMPLE : In My case , Chrome Driver was installed in "C:\Users\hp\Desktop\PROGRAMS\Chrome Driver" <br />so I appended "\chromedriver" as I am Using **WINDOWS** to get "C:\Users\hp\Desktop\PROGRAMS\Chrome Driver\chromedriver.exe"

 # USER INPUTS:

 (1) In **FIRST WINDOW** User needs to provide **Target USER ID**